fthomas/refined/README.md

 ## Installation

-The latest version of the library is 0.1.0, which is built against Scala 2.11.
+The latest version of the library is 0.1.1, which is built against Scala 2.11.

 If you're using SBT, add the following to your build file:

-    libraryDependencies += "eu.timepit" %% "refined" % "0.1.0"
+    libraryDependencies += "eu.timepit" %% "refined" % "0.1.1"

+**refined** is also available for [Scala.js][scala.js].
+To use it with your Scala.js project, add the following to your SBT build file:

+    libraryDependencies += "eu.timepit" %%% "refined" % "0.1.1"

 Instructions for Maven and other build tools is available at [search.maven.org][search.maven].